elixir-lang/elixir-lang.github.com/getting_started/ex_unit.markdown

 # ExUnit

-ExUnit is an unit test framework that ships with Elixir.
+ExUnit is a unit test framework that ships with Elixir.

 ## 1 Getting started